 District Courts

 In the 10th Judicial District, Judge Helen Brosnahan won her first election after being appointed to the bench by Walz in 2022.
 Her challenger, Nathan Hansen, is a solo practitioner who received Republican Party assistance as the party's recommended candidate.
-The Tenth Judicial District covers Anoka, Washington, Chisago, Isanti, Kanabec, Pine, Sherburne and Wright counties.
+The 10th Judicial District covers Anoka, Washington, Chisago, Isanti, Kanabec, Pine, Sherburne and Wright counties.

 In the Second Judicial District, two Ramsey County judges won new terms.
-Judge Timothy Carey, who was appointed to the bench by Walz in 2022, defeated challenger Paul Yang, a first-generation Hmong immigrant who started his own law firm in 2016.
+Judge Timothy Carey attended Mitchell Hamline School of Law and was appointed to the bench by Walz in 2022.
+Challenger Paul Yang, a first-generation Hmong immigrant, started his own law firm in 2016.

 Voters in the sprawling Seventh Judicial District, which covers 10 counties across central and western Minnesota, had the option to re-elect Judge Timothy Churchwell, who was appointed to the bench in 2017 and elected in 2018.
 Challenger Joel Novak, an attorney who lives in Alexandria, has run for other offices in the state, including the Seventh Congressional District as a Republican in 2020.
 Churchwell won in a close race, garnering just under 51% of the vote.

-Staff writers Briana Bierschbach, Rochelle Olson and Liz Navratil contributed to this report.
+Briana Bierschbach, Rochelle Olson and Liz Navratil contributed to this report.